HSF/hsf.github.io/_gsocproposals/2020/proposal_IRIS-HEPskyhookdm.md

  * Extend current aggregations to include sort/groupby for formatted database partitions in objects [Github Issue](https://github.com/uccross/skyhookdm-ceph/issues/23)

 ## Expected results
 The task should be fully functional for data stored in both row and column formats (Flatbuffers and Arrow).
-Large scale experiments can be conducted on NSF Cloudlab to evaluate performance.
+Larger scale experiments of 1--32 node clusters can be conducted on [NSF Cloudlab](https://www.cloudlab.us) to evaluate performance.

 ## Requirements
 Good C++ coding skills, some Python, storage systems or database background preferred